speedyconzales/series-scraper/README.md

 - headless and completely automated scraping of the following sites:
   - [aniworld.to](https://aniworld.to)
   - [s.to](https://s.to)
-- needs a GUI and requires user interaction (captchas):
+- needs a GUI and requires user interaction (captchas: default time to solve the captcha is 60 seconds):
   - [bs.to](https://bs.to)

 ## Supported Hosters